PROCESSING GRIEF THROUGH ART

 • Smoking cigarettes

-• A built in stand to prop up any number of items (Tarot spreads, photos, an iPad for movies, a phone, books, etc.)
+• A stand to prop up any number of items (Tarot spreads, photos, an iPad for movies, a phone, books, etc.)

 • An incense burner that can double as an ashtray

-• Separated sections for food, crystals or anything else someone may want to include
+• A plate with sections for food, crystals or anything else someone may want to include

 La Fonte / #2 Pencil / 9x12 Mixed media paper (vellum surface)